History of Spain: War of Spanish Independence (1808–1814)

 In March 1812, the Cortes of Cádiz created the first modern Spanish constitution, the Constitution of 1812 (informally named La Pepa).
 This constitution provided for a separation of the powers of the executive and the legislative branches of government.
 The Cortes was to be elected by universal suffrage, albeit by an indirect method.
 Each member of the Cortes was to represent 70,000 people.
 Members of the Cortes were to meet in annual sessions.
 The King was prevented from either convening or proroguing the Cortes.
 Members of the Cortes were to serve single two-year terms.
 They could not serve consecutive terms; a member could serve a second term only by allowing someone else to serve a single intervening term in office.
 This attempt at the development of a modern constitutional government lasted from 1808 until 1814.
 Leaders of the liberals or reformist forces during this revolution were José Moñino, Count of Floridablanca, Gaspar Melchor de Jovellanos and Pedro Rodríguez, Conde de Campomanes.
 Born in 1728, Floridablanca was eighty years of age at the time of the revolutionary outbreak in 1808.
-He had served as Prime Minister under King Charles III of Spain from 1777 until 1792; However, he tended to be suspicious of the popular spontaneity and resisted a revolution.
+He had served as Prime Minister under King Charles III from 1777 until 1792; However, he tended to be suspicious of the popular spontaneity and resisted a revolution.
 Born in 1744, Jovellanos was somewhat younger than Floridablanco.
 A writer and follower of the philosophers of the Enlightenment tradition of the previous century, Jovellanos had served as Minister of Justice from 1797 to 1798 and now commanded a substantial and influential group within the Central Junta.
 However, Jovellanos had been imprisoned by Manuel de Godoy, Duke of Alcudia, who had served as the prime minister, virtually running the country as a dictator from 1792 until 1798 and from 1801 until 1808.
 Accordingly, even Jovellanos tended to be somewhat overly cautious in his approach to the revolutionary upsurge that was sweeping Spain in 1808.